 *USAA is not officially ranked due to customer eligibility restrictions.

 Allstate was at the higher end of rates on our list of best car insurance companies in Baltimore, but it has solid coverage options and award-winning customer service.
-Allstate’s minimal coverage costs an average of $1,331 per year, while full coverage is $2,615 per year.
-The company offers a wide range of discounts to help reduce your premium, including smart student discounts, an early signing discount and a bundling discount.
+Options for your car insurance include extended benefits coverage and roadside assistance.
+The company offers a wide range of discounts to help reduce your premium, including student discounts, an early signing discount, and a bundling discount for home and car insurance.

-Erie rates high on the 2020 J.D.
-Power Auto Claims Satisfaction survey, meaning that the company prioritizes serving the needs of its policyholders quickly and efficiently.
-Erie’s average annual rate for minimum coverage is $1,082 and $2,703 for full coverage.
-The company offers thoughtful coverage options — such as pet injury coverage — and an innovative Rate Lock feature, which means you will pay the same even if you have an accident.
+Erie rates high on the 2021 J.D.
+Power auto insurance survey.
+This means that the company prioritizes serving the needs of its policyholders quickly and efficiently.
+The company offers thoughtful coverage options, such as pet injury coverage and an innovative Rate Lock feature, which means you will pay the same even if you have an accident.

 Cheapest car insurance in Baltimore

-When you compare Baltimore’s average rates to those of Maryland and the U.S., Baltimore comes in on the high side, which can be accounted for by the fact that there are frequent accidents occurring on the city’s congested streets.
+When you compare Baltimore’s average rates to the cheapest rates in Maryland and the U.S., Baltimore comes in on the high side, which can be accounted for by the fact that there are frequent accidents occurring on the city’s congested streets.
 The average cost of car insurance in the U.S. is $565 per year for minimum coverage and $1,674 per year for full coverage.
 Averages for the whole state of Maryland are $767 per year and $1,877 per year for minimum and full coverage, respectively.

 Bankrate’s research, which included receiving multiple car insurance quotes for Baltimore, showed that the following five companies are among the cheapest car insurance companies in the city.
 Not all of them made our “best of” list, but each company is capable of writing solid, comprehensive policies at a good price point for Baltimore drivers.